When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 100 nights (30-night requirement)

-Feel: The Birch Luxe has a medium firm (6) feel with light cushioning around joints and enhanced support for the lower back.
-It has dependable edge support and sleeps exceptionally cool.
+- Feel: Medium firm (6) with light cushioning around joints and enhanced support for the lower back.
+Dependable edge support and sleeps exceptionally cool.

-What It’s Made Of: The mattress includes multiple layers of organic wool on top of two separate layers of responsive organic latex.
-The stable support core is made with pocketed innerspring coils that rest on a layer of wool batting.
-The cover is quilted with organic cotton and organic wool.
+- What It’s Made Of: Multiple layers of organic wool on top of two separate layers of responsive organic latex.
+Support core is made with pocketed innerspring coils that rest on a layer of wool batting.
+Cover is quilted with organic cotton and organic wool.

 Scoring & Reviews